Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 \subsubsection{Regular and singular locus}

 For a qe $B$-scheme $(X,B)$ the set of points $x$ at which $(X,B)$ is semi-regular form an open subset which will be denoted $(X,B)_\sreg$.
-Its complement will be denoted $(X,B)_\ssing$ (that can be interpreted as strictly singular or severely singular locus) and will often be simply called the {\em bad locus} of $(X,B)$.
+Its complement will be denoted $(X,B)_\ssing$ and will often be simply called the {\em bad locus} of $(X,B)$.
+(Another option might be the ``strongly singular" locus.)
 We will not make use of other regular/singular loci of $(X,B)$.